hafemeister/knackObject/README.md

 ###Example time!

 ####Example 1
-Create a Knack app and define 2 databases.
-The first database could be called "My Information", and each record in it should have "First Name" and a "Last Name" short-text field, as well as a special Knack "address" field labeled...
-"Address".
+Create a Knack app and define 2 databases in it.
+Give The first database a "name" and an "address" field.
 Create another database called "My Data" which is referenced in Knack as "object_2".

 @todo: show how to get the "object_#" name of a knack database

-This database should have 2 fields: A short text field labeled "Introduction" and a "connection" to a record in the "My Information" database.
+This database should have 2 fields: A short text field labeled "Introduction" and a "connection" to a record in the first database you created.
 Fill in some data for both databases...
 @todo: show how to get the id of a specific record in a knack database

 Now we're ready, summon the API!